ggandor/leap.nvim/README.md

 That is, **you do not want to think about**

 - **the command**: we need one fundamental targeting method that can bring you
-  anywhere: a "jetpack on the back", instead of "airline routes" (↔ [EasyMotion](https://github.com/easymotion/vim-easymotion) and its derivatives)
+  anywhere: a jetpack on the back, instead of airline routes (↔ [EasyMotion](https://github.com/easymotion/vim-easymotion) and its derivatives)
 - **the context**: it should be enough to look at the target, and nothing else